-TUG/BARGE COUPLER APPLICATION INFORMATION
+TUG/BARGE COUPLER MODELS

 Intercon ATB couplers are available in a range of sizes allowing efficient and safe matching of tugs and barges.
 Tug characteristics - displacement and length, in particular - are the primary data needed for connection load analysis, and coupler selection.
 The chart shown here displays the approximate application range of Intercon coupler systems.